 We recommend building your social media presence on Twitter and Facebook to begin with.
 Once your profiles are set up, you can use the below checklist to make sure you’re ready to start posting content:

-- Make sure your profile name is easy to understand, ie "Climate Action + your area"
+- Make sure your profile name is easy to understand.

 - Fill in any key information such as your location and a link to your website or events page.

-- Make sure your "About Me" section on each social platform is clear, for example: "We're a Climate Action group working to promote sustainability within <insert your area>.
+- Make sure your "About Me" section on each social platform is clear, for example: "We're a local action group working to promote sustainability within <insert your area>.
 Open to all.
 Sign up to join us using the link below."